huggingface/blog/bertopic.md

 You can visit the official documentation for a [quick start guide](https://maartengr.github.io/BERTopic/getting_started/quickstart/quickstart.html) to get help using BERTopic.

-You can find a starter [Colab notebook](https://colab.research.google.com/drive/1JgNfcztTxZP8UEW6qtEyriTcgQfSdzZh?usp=sharing) that shows how you can train a BERTopic model and push it to the Hub.
+You can find a starter Colab notebook [here](https://colab.research.google.com/#fileId=https%3A//huggingface.co/spaces/davanstrien/blog_notebooks/blob/main/BERTopic_hub_starter.ipynb)

+[() that shows how you can train a BERTopic model and push it to the Hub.

 Some example of BERTopic models already on the hub:
 - [MaartenGr/BERTopic_ArXiv](https://huggingface.co/MaartenGr/BERTopic_ArXiv): a model trained on ~30000 ArXiv Computation and Language articles (cs.CL) after 1991.